publiccodenet/about/activities/communication/pitching.md

 As a reminder, our goals are:

-* to stay member owned in perpetuity (and the only wholly publicly owned organizations can be members)
+* to stay member owned forever (and the only wholly publicly owned organizations can be members)
 * to make it hard for a corporate interest to dominate the Foundation for Public Code (so we can't 'sell out')

 Read more about [why we're an association named a foundation](https://github.com/publiccodenet/blog/issues/36).